official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 reading … (rather than fully worked up policy positions)”; and informed him that the “current text” had not been agreed by the MOD.[^111]

-[^106] Letter Ehrman to Webb, 27 February 2002, ‘Axis of Evil’.
+[^106]: Letter Ehrman to Webb, 27 February 2002, ‘Axis of Evil’.
-[^107] Minute Webb to PS/Hoon, 27 February 2002, ‘Axis of Evil’.
+[^107]: Minute Webb to PS/Hoon, 27 February 2002, ‘Axis of Evil’.
-[^108] Minute Dodd to McKane, 6 March 2002, ‘Iraq’.
+[^108]: Minute Dodd to McKane, 6 March 2002, ‘Iraq’.
-[^109] Minute McKane to Manning, 6 March 2002, ‘Papers for the Prime Minister’.
+[^109]: Minute McKane to Manning, 6 March 2002, ‘Papers for the Prime Minister’.
-[^110] Letter Cabinet Office [junior official] to Iraq Inquiry, 22 July 2015, [untitled].
+[^110]: Letter Cabinet Office [junior official] to Iraq Inquiry, 22 July 2015, [untitled].
-[^111] Minute Cholerton to APS/SofS [MOD], 8 March 2002, ‘Iraq: OD Secretariat Options Paper’.
+[^111]: Minute Cholerton to APS/SofS [MOD], 8 March 2002, ‘Iraq: OD Secretariat Options Paper’.

 443

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford319.
-A minute from Mr Simon McDonald, Mr Straw’s Principal Private Secretary, recorded that:
+319. A minute from Mr Simon McDonald, Mr Straw’s Principal Private Secretary, recorded that:

 *  The ‘Options Paper’, and the (Assessments Staff) paper on WMD Programmes